In a world first, Australia’s most famous street for Christmas lights has gone solar in order to offset the cost of rising electricity prices.

 ABOUT ENERGY MATTERS

 Energy Matters is one of Australia’s largest companies solely dedicated to solar energy with warehouses around the country and a staff of over 100.
-The award winning business was founded in 2005 and has since installed over 15,000 solar systems on homes, schools and commercial buildings, including Australia’s largest privately funded solar photovoltaic project – a 200kW rooftop array in Sydney.
+The award winning business was founded in 2005 and has since installed over 15,000 solar power systems on homes, schools and commercial buildings, including Australia’s largest privately funded solar photovoltaic project – a 200kW rooftop array in Sydney.
 Energy Matters is committed to helping Australians live in a world of energy abundance by providing quality solar systems at affordable prices.
 Its nationwide team of passionate and knowledgeable solar advocates, expert installers and reputable brands are the foundation of its success.

 Energy Matters is 100% Australian owned and sources only products which have been tested in Australia’s harsh conditions.
 With expertise in both grid connect and stand-alone power, Energy Matters is able to provide flexible clean energy solutions to fit almost all needs.